quantcast/ios-measurement/README.md

 Quantcast iOS SDK
 =================

-This implementation guide provides steps for integrating the Quantcast Measure for Apps SDK, so you can take advantage of valuable, actionable insights:
+This implementation guide provides steps for integrating the Quantcast for Apps SDK, so you can take advantage of valuable, actionable insights:

 * **Know Your Audience** - Quantcast uses direct measurement and machine learning to build accurate and detailed demographic profiles.
 * **Compare and Compete** - Gauge user loyalty by analyzing visit frequency, retention and upgrades over time.
 * **Attract Advertising** – Attract advertisers by showcasing your most powerful data points using a trusted source.
+* **Improve Campaign Performance** – Increase your campaign performance by understanding characteristics of your best users and finding more people like them.

 If you have any implementation questions, please email mobilesupport@quantcast.com.
 We're here to help.

-Integrating Quantcast Measure for Mobile Apps
+Integrating Quantcast for Mobile Apps
 ---------------------------------------------

 To integrate Quantcast’s SDK into your iOS app, you must use Xcode 4.5 or later.
 The Quantcast SDK supports apps built for iOS 5.0 and later.